 The whole northern side of the hill is covered with rock-cut tombs, one of which is decorated with a relief portraying the mythical hero Bellerophon.
-He was asked by the Lycian king Iobates to do him the service of destroying Chimaera, a fire-breathing monster.
+He was asked by the Lycian king Iobates to do him the service of destroying Chimera, a fire-breathing monster.
 Before setting about his task, Bellerophon caught and tamed the winged horse Pegasus.
-He then overcame Chimaera by flying above her on Pegasus' back, riddling her with arrows, and then thrusting between her jaws a lump of lead which he had fixed to the point of his spear.
-Chimaera's fiery breath melted the lead, which trickled down its throat, searing its vital organs (see a floor mosaic in Spain).
+He then overcame Chimera by flying above it on Pegasus' back, riddling it with arrows, and then thrusting between its jaws a lump of lead which he had fixed to the point of his spear.
+Chimera's fiery breath melted the lead, which trickled down its throat, searing its vital organs (see a floor mosaic in Spain).

 Roman theatre: (left) back wall of the stage floor; (right) "cavea"

 theatre of the ancient city was large, and the most